JananiSenthilraj01/30-day-ai-journey/README.md

 **Student Result Card Generator**

 Created a Python program that takes student details and marks in five subjects, calculates the total and average, and displays the result card.
+# Day 4 – Conditional Statements in Python

+##  Topics Learned

+* `if` statement
+* `elif` statement
+* `else` statement
+* Nested conditions
+* Comparison operators
+* Logical operators
+* `and`
+* `or`
+* `not`

+##  Practice Programs

+### 1. Even/Odd Checker

+Checks whether a given number is even or odd.

+### 2. Grade Calculator

+Calculates the grade based on the marks entered.

+### 3. Login System

+Checks username and password using logical conditions.

+### 4. Number Guessing

+Compares the user's guess with a secret number and displays whether the guess is too high, too low, or correct.

+##  Mini Project – Student Grade Analyzer

+The Student Grade Analyzer accepts marks for five subjects and calculates:

+* Total marks
+* Average marks
+* Grade
+* Pass/Fail result

+It uses conditional statements and logical operators to determine the final result.

+##  Concepts Practiced

+* User input
+* Variables
+* Arithmetic operators
+* Comparison operators
+* Logical operators
+* Conditional statements
+* Nested decision-making

+##  Learning Goal

+To understand how Python makes decisions using `if`, `elif`, `else`, comparison operators, and logical operators.